bseib/vue-vite-external-static-image/README.md

 of this larger backend, like the backend-integration docs suggest: https://vitejs.dev/guide/backend-integration.html  I.e. the server injects the appropriate links/files into the document based on the `manifest.json` for that entry point.

+The (public directory)[https://vitejs.dev/guide/assets.html#the-public-directory] docs say that you can place an asset in the special `public` directory, and it will be served from `/` during devlopment.
+(That's presuming you develop directly with the vite server only for development.
+In our case we inject a `<script type="module" src="http://localhost:3000/blah/blah/some-page.ts"></script>` at the right place in our document, which is being served from `http://localhost:7000/path/to/our/document`.)

+Perhaps "public directory" is the secret sauce to making a build be aware of external images...?

+No, `npm run build` still generates `js` files containing that erroneous `import` statement, and that still breaks the client at runtime when you build for production.
+Furthermore, in our situation, the bigger existing server serves the static image from its own location (during both development and production), and the special `public` directory (only "special" to vue+vite) is never actually needed or used by the existing backend server.

 ### Why two entry points in this example?

 With two, then the code-in-common (i.e. `plugin-vue_export-helper.c7c75f4c.js`) is chunked out on its own, leaving very small